ULPOWER UL260i Aero Engine

 Six cylinder engines

 At AERO 2014 ULpower introduced new six cylinder engines ranging in power output from 140 - 160; the 180 - 200 hp range was introduced in 2015.
-The engines are called UL390 and UL520 and the installed weight is 101 and 108 kg.
+The engines are called UL390 and UL520 and the installed weight is between 101 and 108 kg.
 Both engines are FADEC controlled and enjoy these benefits too.
 For more information on these interesting engines visit ULpower.
 North American visitors may visit their local ULpower dealer.

 These images were taken at AERO in Friedrichshafen (Germany) and show an installed UL260i engine, click them for a slide show.